oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If using a service worker is not a viable option, the next most secure option is to store tokens in memory only.
 To prevent XSS attackers from exfiltrating the tokens, a "token manager" class can store the token in a closure variable (rather than an object property), and manage all calls to the resource server itself, never letting the access token be accessible outside this manager class.

 However, the major downside to this approach is that the tokens will not be persisted between page reloads.
-If that is a property you would like, then the next best options are one of the persistent browser storage APIs.
+If that is a property you would like, then the next best options are one of the persistent browser storage APIs described below.

 Persistent Token Storage {#token-storage-persistent}
 ------------------------